nearform/mira/docs/naming/README.md

 ## Env

-Mira handles each environment with a separte config file.
-See the [config](/config/) section for more information.
+Mira handles each environment with a separate config file.
+See the [Configuration](/config/) section for more information.
 The config that is used is determined by the environment.
 The environment name winds up being used within the resource names deployed by Mira: